rohan47/beautiful-jekyll/_posts/2018-05-17-community-bonding-period.md

 image: /img/hello_world.jpeg
 ---

-I was really excited on getting seleted for GSoC 2018.
+I was really excited on getting selected for GSoC 2018.
 Here is the link to [my project abstract](https://summerofcode.withgoogle.com/projects/#5926207925780480).
 My mentors are Jared Watts and Travis Nielsen.
 Both of them are super cool and they help me a lot.
 They are the best mentors.

 I started late for the community bonding period as I had my final semester exams till 5th of May and i informed my mentors about it.